Skip to Content

 What Happens If a Spouse’s Cooperation Isn’t Required?

 Parole could serve as a "Plan B" for individuals whose VAWA applications may not be approved or are delayed.
-By obtaining parole, they would have a legal entry into the United States, which is an important requirement for many immigration benefits.
+By obtaining parole, they would have legal entry into the United States, an important requirement for many immigration benefits.
 This legal entry could open doors to other immigration avenues, such as applying for legal permanent residence (a green card) through a U.S. citizen child in the future.

 Why Parole Could Be a Vital Backup Option

 Even though VAWA offers an essential lifeline for many victims of abuse, it is not a guaranteed solution for everyone.
 Applications can be denied, or they can take years to process.
-For individuals who entered the country illegally, the lack of a legal entry can severely limit their options for adjusting their status.
+For individuals who entered the country illegally, the lack of legal entry can severely limit their options for adjusting their status.

 The Importance of Staying Informed

 In conclusion, while there is still much uncertainty surrounding whether individuals seeking VAWA protection can also apply for parole, there is potential for this to be a valuable backup option.
 Those who find themselves in abusive relationships should be aware of their rights and the options available to them, including the possibility of parole.
-Even if VAWA is not approved, parole could provide a legal entry, opening the door to other immigration options down the road.
+Even if VAWA is not approved, parole could provide legal entry, opening the door to other immigration options down the road.
 Stay informed, consult with a legal professional, and be prepared to act as soon as more information becomes available.

 Categories: